MicrosoftDocs/windows-itpro-docs/windows/manage/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

 - Added the following Group Policies:

     - Turn off unsolicited network traffic on the Offline Maps settings page
+    - Turn off all Windows spotlight features

 ## <a href="" id="bkmk-othersettings"></a>Info management settings